robertwayne/dpymenus/README.md

 ...and you're *(mostly)* finished!
 A menu loop will spawn and handle user input when the command is called until it times out or is cancelled by the user.
-Note that you should have at least one Page without a on_next.
+Note that you should have at least one Page without an `on_next` argument.
 This denotes to the handler that your menu will be closed when you reach this page.

 Your on_next method should call the `menu.next()` method whenever it has successfully handled input. `next()` also takes 1 optional argument:

 `name`: jumps to a specific page by its function reference name.
 Useful for non-linear menus.

+*New 0.2.8*: You can now also pass in an integer to `on_next` referencing the pages index.

 ### Button Menus
 You can also construct a menu which uses reactions as 'buttons' to handle user input.